Greenhouses

 How Much Does It Cost to Build a Greenhouse?
 (2025 Cost Breakdown)

-Most greenhouses cost $5–$35 per square foot, or anywhere from $1,000 to $30,000+, depending on size, materials, and installation method.
-A small DIY greenhouse using plastic sheeting might cost as little as $1,000, while a fully equipped glass greenhouse with heating and ventilation can exceed $30,000, especially if professionally installed.
+Most greenhouses cost $5 to $35 per square foot, or anywhere from $1,000 to $30,000+, depending on size, materials, and installation method.
+A small DIY greenhouse using plastic sheeting might cost as little as $1,000, while a fully equipped glass greenhouse with heating and ventilation can exceed $30,000, especially if you go down the route of hiring a contractor.

 Greenhouse costs also vary based on how you build it: from-scratch DIY, pre-made kits, or turn-key custom builds.